This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Air travel (economy class) on scheduled British Airways flights (Airbus A319); travel by private coach throughout; breakfasts and 4 dinners with wine; all admissions to museums and sites visited with the group; all gratuities for restaurant staff, drivers, guides; all airport and state taxes; the services of the lecturer and tour manager.
+Air travel (economy class) on scheduled British Airways flights (Airbus A319); travel by private coach throughout; breakfasts, 1 lunch and 3 dinners with wine; all admissions to museums and sites visited with the group; all gratuities for restaurant staff, drivers, guides; all airport and state taxes; the services of the lecturer and tour manager.

 Music

-Tickets (first category at the Elbphilharmonie and for Peter Grimes; second category for Norma) for 3 performances are included, costing c. £250.
+Tickets (first category at the Elbphilharmonie; second category at the Staatsoper) for 3 performances.

 Accommodation